 Charles “Lucky” Luciano

 After a few months Dewey arranged a massive police raid that rounded up about a hundred women.
-Although judges routinely released them quickly on a $300 bond each—or a $25-each payoff—Dewey was able to get the bonds set at $10,000 this time.
+Although judges normally released them quickly on a $300 bond each—or a $25-each payoff—Dewey was able to get the bonds set at $10,000 this time.
 As a result, the women remained in jail while Dewey’s team questioned them relentlessly to collect additional evidence.
 Among the male prisoners were bookers and pimps who were threatened with long jail sentences.
 Ultimately a number of bookers, madams, and prostitutes agreed to testify and finger Luciano as the head of the management organization.

 At the time of the Dewey investigation Lucky occupied a $7,000 a year three-room luxury suite under the name of Charles Ross at the Waldorf-Astoria on Park Avenue.
 He spread money around liberally in order to protect his interests.
 Among other informants he paid Waldorf clerks and doormen to alert him whenever unfamiliar persons inquired about either Luciano or Ross.
 He was alone in the suite one day when a clerk phoned to say that a group of men, possibly detectives, had inquired about Ross and were on the way to the room.